-Here is a sample script that specifies two thresholds, one evaluating the rate of http errors (http_req_failed metric) and one using the 95 percentile of all the response durations (the http_req_duration metric).
+Here is a sample script that specifies two thresholds.
+One threshold evaluates the rate of HTTP errors (http_req_failed metric).
+The other evaluates whether 95 percent of responses happen within a certain duration (the http_req_duration metric).

-In other words, you specify the pass criteria when defining your threshold, and if that expression evaluates to false at the end of the test, the whole test will be considered a fail.
+In other words, when you define your threshold, specify an expression for a pass criteria.
+If that expression evaluates to false at the end of the test, k6 considers the whole test a fail.

-If any of the thresholds had failed, the little green checkmark ✓ next to the threshold name (http_req_failed, http_req_duration) would have been a red cross ✗ instead, and k6 would have generated a non-zero exit code.
+If any of the thresholds had failed, the little green checkmark ✓ next to the threshold name (http_req_failed, http_req_duration) would have been a red cross ✗, and k6 would have generated a non-zero exit code.